 That didn't prevent him from telling Luke in private, "I appreciate all you're doing.
 I'm so proud of you I hardly know what to do.
 It's only a few hours since the army called for the destruction of those balloons and you did it.
 No outfit can beat that."

-Grant did allow Wehner to fly after the balloon at Waroq, but by the time Joe got there it had been reduced to flames by French Ace Rene Fonck.
+Grant did allow Wehner to fly after the balloon at Waroq, but by the time Joe got there, it had been reduced to flames by French Ace Rene Fonck.
 It was probably just as well.
 Ack Grant temperament could probably have handled no more heroics from the two outcasts of the Eagle Squadron on this day.
-A dose of jealousy might have only added fuel of his previous hatred of Luke and his partner, and it was no consolation that Frank Luke was now the Group Commander's fair-haired boy.
+A dose of jealousy might have only added fuel to his previous hatred of Luke and his partner, and it was no consolation that Frank Luke was now the Group Commander's fair-haired boy.

 Things would only get worse for Grant on Sunday.